South Carolina Gamecocks women's basketball: Undefeated Redemption (2023–24)

 Despite losing all five starters in the 2023–24 season, South Carolina retooled quickly behind the emergence of junior point guard Raven Johnson, 6’7” center Kamilla Cardoso, and freshmen MiLaysia Fulwiley and Tessa Johnson.
 Transfers Te-Hina Paopao (Oregon) and Sakima Walker (Northwest Florida State) also joined the rotation.
 Fulwiley, in particular, drew national attention for her flashy ball-handling and elite shot-making.

 The Gamecocks went 16–0 in SEC play, won both their conference regular season and tournament titles, and entered the NCAA Tournament as the No. 1 overall seed.
 They defeated Presbyterian, North Carolina, Indiana, and Oregon State to reach their 6th Final Four.
 In the National Semifinals, the Gamecocks handily defeated #3 seeded NC State, 78–59.
 In the national championship game, they defeated Iowa 87–75 in a rematch of the previous year’s Final Four.
 Cardoso was named the Final Four’s Most Outstanding Player, and South Carolina completed its first undefeated season in program history (38–0) to capture its third national title.

+Back-to-back title game losses (2025-26)

+South Carolina's bid to repeat as national champion in 2025 was crushed by UConn, led by future WNBA number one draft selections Paige Bueckers and Azzi Fudd.
+The Huskies won 82-59 at Tampa, proving their 87-58 rout of the Gamecocks at Columbia two months earlier was no fluke.

+The Gamecocks returned to the final in 2026, only to be shredded 79-51 by UCLA and its trio of WNBA first round draft selections, Lauren Betts, Kiki Rice and Gabriela Jacquez.